mporter-gre/mtools/README.md

 Binaries of OMERO.mtools can be downloaded from [[2](https://downloads.openmicroscopy.org/mtools/)], matched to the relevant OMERO server version, for Windows and MacOS and usage instruction can be found here [[3](https://www.openmicroscopy.org/omero/features/analyze/)].
 All the source code is in this repository and can be run in the Matlab interpreter or compiled using interfaces/ImageAnalysisLogin.m as the main file.
 The contents of the Associated Files folder should be added to the build.
 It requires a working OMERO.matlab toolkit [[4](https://www.openmicroscopy.org/omero/downloads/)] matching the version number of the relevant OMERO server in the Matlab Path and its java jars in the JavaClassPath.

 If OMERO.mtools is useful in your research, please cite this paper [[5](http://www.pubmedcentral.nih.gov/articlerender.fcgi?artid=3437820&tool=pmcentrez&rendertype=abstract)].
-A bibliography of published research using OMERO.mtools can be found below.
+A list of published research using OMERO.mtools can be found below.

 [1] https://www.openmicroscopy.org/omero/